jager197/accel-sim-hbf/README.md

 HBF is still in early stages — first chip samples are expected in 2H 2026, with commercial products in 2027.
 A few academic groups are working on related research (e.g., HAVEN), but they all use internal simulators.
 Nothing is open-source.

-I'm a first-year PhD student and my research involves HBF-integrated GPU architectures.
+My research involves HBF-integrated GPU architectures.
 Since there's no publicly available simulation platform, I decided to build one myself.

 ## What's Done